Feature article

 AI summary

 Transform your urban home by creating a rooftop garden.
-This complex project is not DIY and requires professionals like an architect and structural engineer to manage critical factors, especially your home's load-bearing capacity.
+This project requires professional help from architects and structural engineers to ensure safety and manage council consent.

 1. You’ll need some professional help